 No trip to Tuscany is complete without a visit to its capital: Florence.
-From the Renaissance art of the Accademia and Uffizi, to the lofty Gothic dome of Brunelleschi’s cathedral, this is a city that packs a cultural punch.
+From the Renaissance art of the Accademia to the lofty Gothic dome of Brunelleschi’s cathedral, this is a city that packs a cultural punch.
 But even within its urban confines, there are opportunities to explore the hidden side of Tuscany, too – by rafting along the River Arno, for example, which paddles you past the mediaeval district of San Niccolò for off-the-beaten-track views of the Ponte Vecchio – best seen at sunset.
 Your appetite for adventure doesn’t have to stop there, though.
 Tuscans are devoted to experiencing their land via outdoor activities such as hiking, biking and canyoning.
 After all, with a terra this beautiful, why wouldn’t you?
-Here’s our guide to three easy day trips from Florence to get you out exploring, the Tuscan way.
+So here’s our guide to three easy day trips from Florence, for the best of city with countryside combined…

 See: This verdant valley in Tuscany’s northernmost Lucca province is cleaved from mountains and the snaking Serchio River.
 Only two hours from Florence, it’s accessible as a day trip, or by teaming it an overnight stay at another Tuscan hotel.
 In this wild and untamed landscape, you can go canyoning with adventure guide Simone Cecchi.
 If you haven’t tried this sport before – which includes slipping, sliding and abseiling your way down river canyons – you’ll be in good hands… Simone is the president of the Italian Association of Canyoning Guides.
 Alternatively, go hiking amid the two mountain ranges that collide in Garfagnana – the Apennine and the Apuan Alps – where glossy-green slopes are cloaked with wildflowers in spring and summer.